 Is whey protein keto-friendly?
 100% whey protein is keto-friendly.

-Make sure to take notice of the 100%, that’s because some whey protein powders can come in the form of meal replacement shakes or filled with added sugars.
+Make sure to take notice of the 100%, that’s because some whey protein powders can come in the form of meal replacement shakes, like Soylent, or filled with added sugars.

 When choosing a whey protein powder, you must look at the nutrition label and make sure you’re purchasing a whey protein that is strictly whey protein, which includes: